United Tech sells industrial units for $3.46 billion

-NEW YORK United Technologies Corp (UTX.N) has agreed to sell industrial businesses of its Hamilton Sundstrand subsidiary to Carlyle Group LP (CG.O) and BC Partners Ltd for $3.46 billion, the companies said on Wednesday, a deal that will help fund United Tech's largest-ever acquisition.
+NEW YORK United Technologies Corp (UTX.N) has agreed to sell industrial businesses of its Hamilton Sundstrand subsidiary to Carlyle Group LP (CG.O) and BC Partners Ltd for $3.46 billion (2.23 billion pounds), the companies said on Wednesday, a deal that will help fund United Tech's largest-ever acquisition.

 The transaction, which is expected to close in the fourth quarter, underscores private equity's appetite for assets being carved out of industrial conglomerates and the still-robust financing markets for leveraged buyouts in the United States.